 Influenster boxes are usually only 1-3 items and the products will all fall under the same theme so I find these easier to incorporate into my posting schedule.
-You’re not going to get mouthwash and a bottle of nail polish in the same box
+You’re not likely to get mouthwash and a bottle of nail polish in the same box.

 If you sign up for Influenster you need to keep an eagle eye on your email for campaign invites because they fill up extremely fast.